ryanhaygood/ryanhaygood.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year PhD student at Yale University with primary interests in industrial organization and labor economics.
+I'm a fourth-year PhD student at Yale University with primary interests in industrial organization and labor economics.
 Specifically, I study education markets using IO models and methods, with the goal of evaluating policies designed to improve their performance and inclusiveness.

 <!-- Most recently, I've been studying how students’ college preferences interact with the evolving structure of U.S. higher education to shape economic opportunity and inequality. -->